Holographic flavour and neural networks: Extremising the DBI action with neural network

 The figure shows a feedforward artificial neural network (ANN) with a single input $\rho$ and a scalar output $g(\rho)$.
 The network consists of two hidden layers.
 Although the diagram displays only five neurons per hidden layer for visual simplicity, the actual network used in practice has at least ten neurons in each hidden layer.
 Each hidden layer applies a linear transformation followed by a hyperbolic tangent (tanh) activation function.
 The final output layer performs a linear transformation without a nonlinearity to produce the output $g(\rho)$.
 All neurons are fully connected between layers, making the architecture well-suited for approximating smooth scalar functions of a single input variable.

-To impose the boundary condition that $L(\infty) = m$ (see equation (\ref{Linf})), we select an UV cutoff $\rho_{max}$ we perform one final Linear transformation, relating the profile function $L(\rho)$ to the the output of the ANN $g(\rho)$:
+To impose the boundary condition that $L(\infty) = m$ (see equation (\ref{Linf})), we select a UV cutoff $\rho_{max}$ and we perform one final linear transformation, relating the profile function $L(\rho)$ to the output of the ANN $g(\rho)$:

 To implement this architecture in practice, we use PyTorch, a modern automatic differentiation and neural network library. \footnote{The codebase is available at \url{https://github.com/vesofilev/pinn_d7}.} The network $g(\rho)$ is represented by a torch.nn sequential model with two hidden layers, each containing at least 10 neurons and using the hyperbolic tangent (tanh) activation function.
-The output layer is linear, and the full ansatz for$ L(\rho)$ is enforced explicitly as $L(\rho) = m + (\rho_{\text{max}} - \rho)g(\rho)$, guaranteeing the UV boundary condition $L(\rho_{\text{max}}) = m$ is satisfied by construction.
+The output layer is linear, and the full ansatz for $ L(\rho)$ is enforced explicitly as $L(\rho) = m + (\rho_{\text{max}} - \rho)g(\rho)$, guaranteeing the UV boundary condition $L(\rho_{\text{max}}) = m$ is satisfied by construction.

 The free energy functional (\eqref{I7}) is then discretized over a grid in $\rho$, and the derivative $L’(\rho)$ is computed using PyTorch’s automatic differentiation engine.
 This allows us to treat the regularized DBI action as a differentiable loss function, which is minimized using the Adam optimizer.
 The neural network parameters are updated through gradient descent to extremize the action and find the optimal brane embedding.
 To improve numerical efficiency, we use a nonuniform grid for $\rho$, with denser sampling near the IR region where the profile varies rapidly.
 This approach avoids solving the Euler–Lagrange equations directly and instead recasts the variational problem as a machine learning task: the network “learns” the brane profile by minimizing the physical free energy.